 His botanical publications are very extensive, and include Fragmenta Phytographiae Australiae published over the period 1858-82.

 Dr Mueller received honours from many of the ruling Royal Houses of Europe, he was made a Baron by the King of Wurtemberg in 1871, and knighted by Queen Victoria.

 Archive of Mueller's correspondents (from King's College, London)

 Detailed biography (from the Australian Dictionary of Biography)

 26,305 collections are listed in AVH

-(many dots on this map appear to be from locations that Mueller did not visit, and in some cases he may have put his own name on secimens from his wide network of collectors)
+(Many dots on this map appear to be from locations that Mueller did not visit.
+In some cases he may have put his own name on specimens collected by his wide network of correspondents.)